 “For the first time in 40 years, China’s growth in 2022 is likely to be at or below global growth,” IMF managing director Kristalina Georgieva told CBS News in the US, adding that there could be “bushfire” Covid cases in the country for up to six months due to the abrupt ending of its pandemic restrictions.
 China’s manufacturing activity shrunk sharply in the last quarter of 2022 due to Covid-19 risks.

-On the other hand, the supply of Chinese solar panel parts to Asia could increase since the US banned such imports from China, said Pedro Vasconcelos, executive chairman of Singapore-based renewables firm EDPR Sunseap.
+On the other hand, the supply of Chinese solar panel parts to Asia could increase since the US restricted such imports from China, said Pedro Vasconcelos, executive chairman of Singapore-based renewables firm EDPR Sunseap.
 The US had banned shipments from China’s Xinjiang region, which houses many of its solar panel factories, last year over fears of forced labour.

 That, along with lower shipping prices, has resulted in a 3 to 6 per cent dip in logistics costs over the past two to three months, Vasconcelos said, adding that he expects the trend to continue in the “medium term”.